Ergonomics. Exercises 9–16 involve applications to ergonomics, as... | Channels for Pearson+

 Finding Standard Normal Probabilities using z-Table

-A Z-score is a statistical measurement that describes a value's relationship to the mean of a group of values, expressed in terms of standard deviations.
-It is calculated by subtracting the mean from the value and dividing by the standard deviation.
-In this problem, calculating the Z-score for the mean weight of the 25 men will help determine the probability that their mean weight exceeds a specified threshold.
+A Z-score represents the number of standard deviations a data point is from the mean.
+It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
+In this problem, Z-scores will help determine the probability of a woman's weight falling between 140 lb and 211 lb by converting these weights into Z-scores.

 Recommended video: